 Friday, January 31, 2014

 Thursday, January 30, 2014

-Overall I thought it was pretty funny.
+Overall, I thought it was pretty funny.
 I giggled a few times and enjoyed myself the entire way through.
 Benny had a few snappy lines and the story had a few clever moments like the lack of angel power in Heaven, the endless bureaucracy in Heaven and the elevator from Heaven to Earth lands in a hotel, much to the irritation of the guests.
 My favorite thing though was all the great faces: Jack Benny, Alexis Smith, John Alexander, Guy Kibbee, Allyn Joslyn, Dolores Moran, Mike Mazurki and Franklin Pangborn, plus others!
 And we can't forget the direction by Raoul Walsh.
+Check it out.